Indigenous Earth observations can advance water quality monitoring

 The power of Indigenous Earth observations

-Join us on 31 July at 12pm UTC, as we recognise the upcoming International Day of the World's Indigenous Peoples, to hear from indigenous speakers who will share examples of Indigenous Earth observations that can be used for water quality monitoring.
+In this webinar, indigenous speakers shared examples of Indigenous Earth observations that can be used for water quality monitoring.

-Yolanda López-Maldonado, co-author of a recently published paper on this topic, will also share recommendations and best practices for anyone looking to engage and share water quality information with Indigenous communities.
+Yolanda López-Maldonado, co-author of a recently published paper on this topic, will shared recommendations and best practices for anyone looking to engage and share water quality information with Indigenous communities.

 The paper examines how Indigenous Peoples report precise and accurate observations of changes in various Earth systems, particularly the hydrological cycle.